processing/p5.js-web-editor/developer_docs/deployment.md

 You'll only need to do this if you're testing the production environment locally.

+Note: The installation steps assume you are using a Unix-like shell.
+If you are using Windows, you will need to use `copy` in place of `cp`.

 1. Clone this repository and `cd` into it
 2. `$ npm install`
 3. Install MongoDB and make sure it is running